 As Accountable Officer, based on the review process outlined above, I have reviewed the relevant evidence and assurances in respect of internal control.
-Taking into account the evidence detailed in this Statement, together with feedback from WG regarding our current escalation status of 'Enhanced Monitoring', from AW via their Structured Assessment and from Internal Audit's assurance assessment, I have concluded that overall, the Health Board's systems of internal control have not been materially affected and am assured that our internal control and governance systems have operated satisfactorily during 2021/22.
+Taking into account the evidence detailed in this Statement, together with feedback from WG regarding our current escalation status of 'Enhanced Monitoring', from AW via their Structured Assessment and from Internal Audit's assurance assessment, I have concluded that overall, the health board's systems of internal control have not been materially affected and am assured that our internal control and governance systems have operated satisfactorily during 2021/22.

-It has been encouraging that we have remained at 'enhanced monitoring' status particularly as the Health Board's underlying deficit has worsened over the last two financial years following the gaps in delivery of recurrent savings in 2020/21 and 2021/22.
+It has been encouraging that we have remained at 'enhanced monitoring' status particularly as the health board's underlying deficit has worsened over the last two financial years following the gaps in delivery of recurrent savings in 2020/21 and 2021/22.
 We are committed to reducing our status to 'routine monitoring' by addressing this challenge and are in the process of constructing a clear core plan, focusing on recovery, and will allow us to get back on track with our financial roadmap.
 For 2022/23 this will be coupled with ensuring that the exceptional economic challenges we face next year are well described and assessed.

 A significant review of our COVID-19 response is already underway, which will be transitioned into the new normal through our plans.
 Value based health care approaches are being taken across the whole organisation.
 It is our aspiration that a target operating model can be constructed to focus our delivery of services in the most optimum way for our patients and population, with this forming a critical part of our approach to the medium-term outlook.
 This will align with the design assumptions set out in our strategy and Programme Business Case.
-The Health Board aims to submit an IMTP to WG in July 2022 that will reconcile the need for a balanced IMTP against the Health Board's deficit and the ongoing focus on the recovery of our services.
+The health board aims to submit an IMTP to WG in July 2022 that will reconcile the need for a balanced IMTP against the health board's deficit and the ongoing focus on the recovery of our services.

-For the second consecutive year, AW have provided positive feedback on our corporate arrangements for ensuring that resources are used efficiently, effectively and economically during 2021, with no recommendations made in regard to our corporate and financial governance arrangements.
-AW reported that that we have effective Board and Committee arrangements and have a number of innovative approaches to aid scrutiny and assurance, in fact commending us on our new interactive Board Assurance Framework and performance dashboard.
+For the second consecutive year, AW have provided positive feedback on our corporate arrangements for ensuring that resources are used efficiently, effectively, and economically during 2021, with no recommendations made regarding our corporate and financial governance arrangements.
+AW reported that that we have effective board and committee arrangements and have a number of innovative approaches to aid scrutiny and assurance, in fact commending us on our new interactive Board Assurance Framework and performance dashboard.
+The full report can be accessed on the AW website here.
 We are however fully cognisant of the need to build on this excellent work and strengthen our operational governance through the next year.

-AW also reported that the Health Board continues to face significant financial challenges, it has maintained appropriate financial controls and monitoring and reporting is robust.
-Gaining financial sustainability is a key ambition for the Health Board.
+AW also reported that the health board continues to face significant financial challenges, it has maintained appropriate financial controls and monitoring, and reporting is robust.
+Gaining financial sustainability is a key ambition for the health board.

 During 2021/22, we have proactively identified areas requiring improvement and requested IA undertake targeted reviews to improve our internal control.
 As expected, these have identified areas of improvement that will be addressed by management action.
-IA's focus on our governance arrangements included reviews into our financial planning, reporting and monitoring arrangements, our Annual Recovery Plan, performance reporting and monitoring and our risk management arrangements which have provided the Board with reasonable assurance in these areas.
+IA's focus on our governance arrangements included reviews into our financial planning, reporting and monitoring arrangements, our Annual Recovery Plan, performance reporting and monitoring and our risk management arrangements which have provided the board with both substantial and reasonable assurance in these areas.